Who's invited to Harry and Meghan's wedding?

 Also there will be Prince Charles and Camilla, Duchess of Cornwall.
 The occasion may bring back some memories -- a wedding blessing was held for them at St. George's Chapel following their civil marriage ceremony in 2005.

-It's not yet known if Prince William will act as best man -- a role Harry fulfilled for his brother at his wedding in 2011.
-He and Catherine, Duchess of Cambridge, are expected to welcome a new addition to the family this month.
-Will their newborn be the youngest guest at the wedding?
-Their older children, Prince George and Princess Charlotte, may well play a part as a cute page boy and flower girl for the couple.
+Prince William will act as best man, a role Harry fulfilled for his brother at his wedding in 2011.
+William and Catherine, Duchess of Cambridge, welcomed a new addition to the family on April 23.
+But will little Prince Louis be the youngest guest at the wedding?

+The couple's older children, Prince George and Princess Charlotte, may well play a part as a cute page boy and flower girl, as they did last year for their aunt, Pippa Middleton.

-Harry's uncle, Prince Andrew, is sure to be there but a question mark hangs over his ex-wife Sarah Ferguson, known as Fergie, who was not invited to Prince William's wedding.
+Harry's uncle, Prince Andrew, is sure to be there, but a question mark hangs over his ex-wife Sarah Ferguson, known as Fergie, who was not invited to Prince William's wedding.
 Their daughters Princess Beatrice and Princess Eugenie -- who will herself marry fiance Jack Brooksbank in St. George's Chapel on October 12 -- are expected to attend.

 Relatives from his late mother Diana's side of the family are also likely to be present.
 They include his uncle, Earl Charles Spencer, and Diana's two sisters, Lady Sarah McCorquodale and Baroness Jane Fellowes.